 When in the city, you also get the sense that Singaporeans, while happy to engage in efforts on climate change, the millennials are also setting their sights on a new cultural vision.
 As the appreciation of art scene sizzles, the island republic is pushing to enhance its image to become the global center for Southeast Asian art.
 Just very recently, the National Gallery opened in addition to the existing performance art galleries and museums.
 The $380 million complex straddles two colonial era architectural monuments: the old Supreme Court and City Hall which is joined by a vaulted glass foyer.

 If there is one welcoming change that this cultural drive Singapore is trying to achieve, it’s probably softening its paternalistic image and adding an extra layer of tolerance in its wide-ranging censorship laws.
 Singapore may still be a far cry from liberal Scandinavia and while the country remains a fairly conservative place overall, the free artistic movement and expression will surely test the boundaries of how far Singapore’s traditional values can endure.
 That leaves me wondering, if the clichés about Singapore needed to be updated.

 The tropical evening sky showed signs of a downpour.
-It was a signal for me to grab a cab and head back.
+A sign to grab a cab and head back.
 Just as I was opening the door to get in, it pelted heavily and in a matter of seconds, the roads were drenched.
 Looking out of the window, the rain and mist veiled the soaring silvery buildings, the city lights all looking blurry and everything appeared smudged.
-The cold air from the cab’s air-conditioning grabbed my drifting consciousness and I felt a biting chill.
-It occurred to me that like the mighty ‘Singa’ or Lion that symbolizes the city, Singapore bites deep – then you glimpse something else under the attitude and your heart swells just a little.
+The cold air from the cab’s air-conditioning nabbed my drifting consciousness.
+It occurred to me that like the mighty ‘Singa’ or Lion that symbolizes the city, Singapore bites deep – then you glimpse something else under the attitude and your heart swells with affection.